Esri/di-survey123-tools-no-code-required/Export survey data (Workbench)/README.md

 ## Instructions

     Prerequisites:
     - A Survey123 survey and collected data with image attachments and annotations.
 For this blog the Survey123 Connect sample Images and Annotation survey was used.
-A link to the sample survey used is shared inthe references below.
+A link to the sample survey used is shared in the references below.
 You are welcome to add to the survey.
     - An AGOL Organizational account.
     - Configure a Web Connection of your AGOL account in the Tools Options of Data Interoperability.
     - Identify the destination folder for your attachments

-***Warning:*** When viewing the workbench or FMW file in  github it appears as a text file.
-Do not modify or edit this text file unless you are absolutely sure that you are very comfortable in making the changes.

 1. Download and unzip the S123DITool_ExportAttachments.zip  file from this repo folder.